 It is important to keep up to date with case law and legal updates in relation to the MCA and DoLS.
-The present system is being replaced by Liberty Protection Safeguards.
+The present system was due to be placed by Liberty Protection Safeguards contained within the Mental Capacity (Amendment) Act 2019.
+However, in April 2023 the Department of Health and Social Care announced the implementation of Liberty Protection Safeguards "will be delayed beyond the life of this Parliament".

 There is an ever growing body of case law that the relevant practitioners need to keep abreast of to ensure that they are adhering to the current legal frameworks and guidance.